 The Office of Student Development and Activities provides several opportunities in leadership development, community service, and civic engagement.

-Our primary objective is to prepare and empower you to be an effective leader and active citizen by presenting leadership and civic engagement information, referrals, workshops, and opportunities.
-In addition to providing these resources, the program serves as a central source for leadership and civic engagement opportunities offered throughout the university.
+Our primary objective is to prepare and empower students to be effective leaders and active citizens by presenting leadership and civic engagement information, referrals, and workshops, both on and off campus.
+In addition to providing these resources, we serve as a central source for leadership and civic engagement opportunities offered throughout the university.

 For more information about student leadership and civic engagement, please email

 Student Development and Activities offers several leadership workshops and retreats throughout the year in collaboration with campus partners.

 During New Student Orientation, we offer an "Introduction to Involvement" informational session.
 At the session, we outline the ways students can get involved at The New School, including specific opportunities for leadership.
 New students should check the orientation schedule and attend!

 The Student Success and Leadership Retreat was held on October 8 and 9, 2016.
 Look for new dates coming in 2017.
 This is a two-day on-campus retreat that focuses on social change and building personal leadership skills.
 Prior leadership experience is not required.
 All applicants must be available for both days.